 The conflict between locals and tourists

-* The conflict between locals and tourists happen when there are greater differences between economic, cultural and social issues between them.
-Some times tourist enter the personal space to click a perfect photograph.
+* The conflict between locals and tourists happens when there are greater differences between economic, cultural and social issues between them.
+Some times tourists enter the personal space to click a perfect photograph.
 Residents of Paris closed the street for visitors because people were entering their private space to click a perfect Insta photograph.
 In 2018 Shimla residents protested against hotels because their water supply was reduced as hotels were getting more water in the peak summer season.

 Increase in cost of real estate and cost of living